United Kingdom: Industries and services

+The British automotive industry generates £47 billion of exports (12 per cent of the UK's total exports of goods).
+In 2024 the UK produced 779,584 passenger vehicles and 125,649 commercial vehicles; 8 out of 10 cars produced in the UK are exported overseas.
+Britain is known for iconic cars like Mini and Jaguar, as well as luxury cars such as Rolls-Royce, Bentley and Range Rover.
+The UK is a major centre for engine manufacturing: 1.59 million engines were produced in 2024.
+It was the world's third-largest exporter of engines by value in 2023.
+The UK motorsport industry has an annual turnover of around £10 billion.
+Seven of the eleven Formula One teams are based in the UK, with their technology being used in supercars and hypercars from McLaren, Aston Martin and Lotus.
+(Note: Car brands here are classed as British based on several of the following criteria: historical heritage, cultural significance, design and engineering base, manufacturing location, headquarters location, UK registered company (even with overseas investors).)
+The aerospace industry of the UK is the second-largest in the world and has an annual turnover of around £30 billion.
+The UK space industry was worth £17.5 billion in 2020/21 and employed around 48,800 people.
+The UK Space Agency has stated in 2023 that it is investing £1.6 billion in space-related projects.

-The British agriculture industry is intensive, highly mechanised and efficient by European standards, producing approximately 60 per cent of the country's overall food requirements and 73 per cent of its indigenous food needs, utilising around 0.9 per cent of the labour force (292,000 workers).
+The British agriculture industry is intensive, highly mechanised and efficient by European standards, producing approximately 60 per cent of the country's overall food requirements and 73 per cent of its indigenous food needs, using around 0.9 per cent of the labour force (292,000 workers).
 Around two-thirds of production is devoted to livestock and one-third to arable crops.
 The UK retains a significant though much reduced fishing industry, with at least 49 per cent of UK fish sustainably caught in 2020.
 The UK marine natural capital assets were estimated to have a value of £211 billion in 2021.
 It is rich in a variety of other natural resources including coal, petroleum, natural gas, tin, limestone, iron ore, salt, clay, chalk, gypsum, lead, and silica and has an abundance of arable land.